 Yes.
 PolarTREC can work with selected teachers and informal science educators who complete program requirements to provide college credit, letters of support, certificates of professional development hours, or other forms of recognition or documentation needed to advance their career goals or meet school district requirements.

 PolarTREC started during the International Polar Year in 2007 and was funded through 2009.
 However, it was based on a preceding program called TREC that matched teachers with researchers for research experiences in the Arctic from 2004-2006.
 PolarTREC has since been funded in various iterations through 2021.
 Funding has been secured for the 2021-2022 field seasons.

 Yes, the primary goal of PolarTREC is to provide a professional development experience to educators (both informal science educators and formal classroom teachers).
 PolarTREC is designed so that all participates participate in real polar research activities in order to improve their science content knowledge and understanding of scientific inquiry.
 To do this, participating educators are not merely observers, but active members of the team being trained and getting involved in research activities wherever possible.

-For 2020-2021, we are accepting applications from both U.S. informal science educators as well as formal U.S. classroom teachers (teaching in grades 6-12).
+For the foreseeable future, we will accepting applications from both U.S. informal science educators as well as formal U.S. classroom teachers (teaching in grades 6-12).
 Informal educators should have the primary focus on outreach to middle and high school students and/or professional development for their teachers.
-Applications will be to participate in field research learning experiences during the 2020 (usually Arctic) or 2020-21 (usually Antarctic) field seasons.

 PolarTREC alumni also become members of our larger network of teachers and researchers and meet online to continue collaborations, exchange ideas, and discuss the long-term effects and outcomes of their PolarTREC experiences.